johnnieeliasson/Uppgift-3/1-first-htmlpage/README.md

 # Exercise 1: First HTML page
+Feel free to experiment with more awsome html-details.
 ## Startpage
 - [ ] Create a new file called index.html
 - [ ] Create the following elements